-The Seymour Police Department is comprised of six full-time officers, budgeted for six part-time officers and two part-time Records-Administrative Assistant's.
-Including the Chief of Police, a Field Supervisor, and a School Liaison Officer with the Seymour Community School District.
+The Seymour Police Department is comprised of six full-time officers, budgeted for three part-time officers and one part-time Records-Administrative Assistant's.
+Including the Chief of Police, a Field Supervisor, School Resource and Educational Officers with the Seymour Community School District.
 We have 4 full-time officers that are assigned to patrol covering the city 24 hours a day 365 days a year on 12 hour shifts.

 The patrol division is the backbone and most visible part of a law enforcement agency.
 Patrol is responsible for responding to calls for service from the public, including a rapid response to emergency situations.
 Some examples of a call for service include traffic crash's, reports of criminal activity, city ordinance violations, domestic violence, general complaints, traffic complaints, property disputes, suspicious persons, medical assistance, and many other social issues.
 Additionally, traffic enforcement and preventive patrols are vital parts of patrol's responsibility.
 Traffic problems are an important issue being addressed by law enforcement today.
 This is mainly due to the large number of traffic fatalities, injuries, and the ever-increasing volume of traffic on our public streets and highways in the United States.
 Current Department of Transportation DOT statistics indicate that approximately 12,000 vehicles pass through Seymour weekly.
 Preventive and highly visible patrol vehicles are instrumental in crime control and providing police services.
 The marked patrol unit provides accessibility by the public to law enforcement personnel and a rapid response to emergency situations.
 The patrol division provides traffic enforcement and responds to approximately 3,100 calls for service a year.

 The department currently has 6 Full-time Officers including the Chief of Police and School Liaison Officer.
 The Department also has currently 5 part-time officers.
 There are NO vacant part-time positions.